tyrtyrych/BeginningJavaScript/06-arrays/readme.md

     places.slice(1, 3);
     //=> [ "second", "third" ]

-We'll learn more about the relationship between strings an arrays in the next section.
+We'll learn more about the relationship between strings and arrays in the next section.

-### Iterating Over Arrays with `for`-loops
+### Iterating Over Arrays with _for_-loops

 Like strings, arrays can be passed as arguments to functions: